Thursday, November 21, 2024

 Top 8 Best i5 Laptops

-• Laptop 2: The most budget friendly high performance Core i5 Laptop with a dediaca
+• Laptop 2: Most budget-friendly high-performance Core i5 with a dedicated GPU

 8GB RAM